mui/material-ui/docs/pages/blog/2023-toolpad-usage-in-mui.md

 [Source code](https://github.com/mui/mui-public/blob/master/tools-public/toolpad/resources/updateMuiPaidSupport.ts)

+Here's how we built an app for this:

 The [`updateMuiPaidSupport.ts`](https://github.com/mui/mui-public/blob/master/tools-public/toolpad/resources/updateMuiPaidSupport.ts) file hosts all functions that are called from Toolpad.
 It uses the [custom function](https://mui.com/toolpad/concepts/custom-functions/) feature and combines GitHub actions, Google Sheets, and Octokit to read and verify user information.
 The fetched data is then bound to the UI components.
-It took one developer a few hours to build the app.
 It uses [page parameters](https://mui.com/toolpad/concepts/page-properties/#page-parameters), [secrets handling](https://mui.com/toolpad/concepts/custom-functions/#secrets-handling), [shell removal](https://mui.com/toolpad/concepts/page-properties/#display-mode), and custom styling as additional features of Toolpad.
+This app took one developer just a few hours to build which otherwise would have taken a couple of days.

 ## 2. Customer support KPI tracker